nishanthan-k/Awesome-Chocolates-Sales-Analysis-Dashboard/README.md

 The Sales Analysis Dashboard is designed to help businesses analyze and visualize their sales data effectively.
 It provides key metrics, trends, and forecasts to facilitate data-driven decision-making.
 The dashboard is built using Microsoft Power BI, a powerful business intelligence tool that allows for interactive data exploration and visualization.

+## Data

+The Sales Analysis Dashboard relies on a sample dataset for demonstration purposes.
+The dataset includes sales transactions, customer information, and other relevant metrics.
+You can find the dataset in the `Dataset` folder of this repository.

+If you want to use your own data, make sure it is in a compatible format such as CSV or Excel.
+Modify the data connections in Power BI Desktop to point to your data sources.

 ## Usage

 Once you have the Sales Analysis Dashboard set up, you can use it to: